 Can the police search my home?

 The police will make a request to the court for a search warrant so that they can legally search your home (and possibly your workplace) for evidence.
 They will look for evidence on phone bill statements, money transfers and seize any valuable assets.
-They may put you and your family or associations under surveillance.
+They may put you and your family or associates under surveillance.

-Could you go to prison for Fraud?
+Could you go to prison for fraud?

 Fraud is a serious offence that comes with severe punishment if you are convicted.

 You may be imprisoned for up to a maximum of ten years and be asked to pay compensation, fines and also face confiscation proceedings.

 Of course, this is a worrying time for both you and your family.
 It’s vitally important that you take the right steps to protect the well-being of everyone concerned.

 What type of sentence could you get for fraud offences?